 - Mid-Level Filters (5 microns) – If you’re still filling from a potable water source, or some kind of trusted source, but don’t mind paying more for even better taste, this is what you’ll need.
 You still get the charcoal filtration to remove some pathogens.
 Prices vary from $75.00 to $150.00.

 - High-Level Filters (0.5 microns) – If you want to fill from uncertain water sources, or really worry about getting sick, get this filter.
-This will remove all pathogens (except for virus bodies), all metals and minerals, and most chemicals.
+This will remove larger bacteria and spores, (but not virus bodies), as well as metals and minerals, and some chemicals.
 Prices vary from $250.00 to $300.00.

 - Reverse Osmosis Systems- If you want to fill from any water source, including a river or lake, and still end up with clean, safe water, get this filter system.
 Prices vary from $300.00 to $1,000.00, not including the labor of getting it installed.
 But once you have it, you’ll be ready for the Zombie Apocalypse.